ese-unibe-ch/ese2014-team1/Questions_to_the_customer.md

 * Which of those informations are compulsory for an ad placer/roommate to give?
 * Is there a minimum/maximum of pictures ad placers can/must upload?
 * Should there be a minimal picture resolution/quality or are all sizes accepted?
+* Do you want a link or a window showing it on google maps?

 ###As a user I want to quickly send an enquiry to the ad placer